buraksaraloglu/working-hours-tracker/README.md

 # Working Hours

-This project allows users to log their working hours to browsers IndexedDB (or to any database for persistance).
+This project allows users to log their working hours to browsers IndexedDB (or to any database for persistence).

 ## Key Concepts

 - Extracts the business days from a selected date.
 - Create multiple inputs according to business dates.
-- Stores the date in the IndexedDB for data persistance.
+- Stores the date in the IndexedDB for data persistence.

 ## How to run on your local machine